Will Russia-Ukraine conflict go nuclear? Experts answer - NewsBreak

 So far this week alone: Kyiv recalled its ambassador to Russia and considered breaking all diplomatic ties with Moscow; Russia said it would evacuate personnel from its embassy in Ukraine; dozens of nations further squeezed Russian oligarchs and banks out of international markets; Germany halted a lucrative pipeline deal ; the U.S. repositioned additional troops to NATO’s eastern flank bordering Russia; and the top U.S. diplomat canceled a meeting with his Russian counterpart.

-There’s a lot going on and the situation is changing rapidly, so we’ve asked experts your most common questions:‘Putin is in the driver’s seat’: A look at Russia’s escalation strategy
+There’s a lot going on and the situation is changing rapidly, so we’ve asked experts your most common questions:Psaki confirms Biden-Putin meeting off the table

 “Both countries, the United States and Russia, with the most nuclear weapons are pretty adamant about not using them.
 They haven’t threatened them against each other.
 What is more likely is what I mentioned earlier, is that this conflict would spiral out of control because another country might decide to invade another country due to the precedent that Russia is setting.